 4. Give an outline only for a longer talk (>20 minutes), but always summarize your “take-home messages”!

 5. Always have your name, e-mail (and web-site if you have one) on your first and last slide!

 6. Never say what you will not talk about, rather use your time to say what you want to convey!

-8. For the little text you need use a big sans-serif font (like Arial, not Times) that is easy to read.
+8. For the absolutely necessary text you should use a big sans-serif font (like Helvetia, not Times) that is easy to read.
 Use high contrast colors!
 A white background has the advantage that you'll have more light in the room such that less people fall asleep.
-Always make sure that your slides can be easily viewed by the half-blind in the last row!
+Always make sure that your slides can be easily viewed even from the last row!

 9. Look at your audience frequently, try to make eye-contact, and do not talk to your slides!